hSaria/ClusterTerminal/README.md

     cterm ssh host1 host2

+In addition to the master window, the above will create two slaves windows, like so:

+    ssh host1
+    ssh host2

+## Command Arguments

+If you want to pass arguments to the command, include it as part of the command.
+Beware of character escaping where necessary.
+For example:

+    cterm "ssh -l \"some user\"" host1 host2

+which will expand to:

+    ssh -l "some user" host1
+    ssh -l "some user" host2

+> You could've also used `cterm 'ssh -l "some user"' host1 host2` to get the same outcome; I only escaped quotes to demo purposes.

+## Item arguments

+Similar to a command, you can pass per-item arguments (again, beware of character escaping):

+    cterm ssh "\-p 1022 host1" "\-p 2022 host2"

+which will expand to:

+    ssh -p 1022 host1
+    ssh -p 2022 host2

 ## Tips

 You might want to set up an alias for cluster ssh in your `~/.bash_profile`.
 For instance, `alias cssh="cterm ssh"`, and then call it using `cssh host1 host2`.